antigua guatemala

 Or consider doing a self-guided tour of the city yourself.
 Although you miss out on local knowledge and have to organise it yourself, this gives you the freedom to go at your own pace and see the bits you want to see.
 I highly rate using GPS my city for pre-planned self guided tours; with maps included and key landmarks/attractions highlighted on each route.
 Their 6 main self guided tours:

-6. Visit the markets
+6. Visit the Markets of Antigua

 There are several markets worth visiting in Antigua.
 The Central Market is the largest, and was definitely my favourite.
 The front section is filled with souvenirs and freshly cut and packaged fruit, aimed at tourists.
 However, once you walk past this and further into the market, you get a real taste of Guatemalan life.
 The atmosphere here is buzzing and every corner is bustling with all sorts – it’s hard not to get lost in it all!
+Weekends are the best time to go, as the market is joined by vendors from neighbouring villages!
+Prices are reasonable, but you’ll find they’re inflated for tourists – particularly at the front of the market.

 Other markets worth checking out include the Artisans Market, Antigua’s Municipal Market and Nim Po’t.
 These offer everything from fresh foods and local delicacies, to fabrics, clothes and souvenirs.